-As has been argued in sections 2-4, the ban on agreement with 1st and 2nd person pronouns in Hungarian, Eastern Khanty and the Samoyedic languages is a manifestation of the same constraint that bans accusative assignment to 1st and 2nd person objects in Eastern Mansi and Hungarian, and which is known as the Person-Case Constraint in the Indo-European languages.
+As has been argued in sections 2-4, the ban on agreement with 1st and 2nd person pronouns in Hungarian, Eastern Khanty and the Samoyedic languages is a manifestation of the same constraint that bans accusative assignment to 1st and 2nd person objects in Eastern Mansi and Hungarian, and which is known as the Person-Case Constraint crosslinguistically, including several Indo-European languages.
 The question is whether the explanations of the Person-Case Constraint surveyed in section 5 can also account for the Ugric and Samoyedic facts.

-The Person-Case Constraint and Inverse Agreement Constraint in the Uralic languages are sensitive not only to the the person and number of the pronouns affected, but also to their grammatical function and their relative structural prominence, hence the morphological approach of Bonet (1991) does not seem to be adequate.
+The Person-Case Constraint and Inverse Agreement Constraint in the Uralic languages are sensitive not only to the person and number of the pronouns affected, but also to their structural position, hence the morphological approach of Bonet (1991) does not seem to be adequate.